Badian, Cebu: Tourism

 The town is also hailed as Cebu's "Banig Capital" due to the town's prime product, the "Banig", a woven mat made from Pandanus.
 The townsfolk are masters of the craft of Banig weaving as much of their skill and prowess in mat weaving was inherited by from forefathers.
 Because of the booming local economy in matt weaving, the town initiated a major religious-cultural endeavor that was meant to promote the Banigs of Badian.
 This endeavor came to be recognized as the "Banig Festival", a religious festival in honor of the town's patron saint, St. James the Great, which was also meant to be a major tourism endeavor to promote the mat and the town.
 The dancers in the participating festival contingents put on stylized and intricately cut and woven costumes made from Banig.

+Education

+The public schools in the town of Badian are administered by one school district under the Schools Division of Cebu Province.